GARY ÓG - AUSTRALIAN TOUR 2018

-- 02 Dec – The Lair @ Metro Theatre, Sydney
+- Sun 02 Dec - Paddington RSL, Sydney

-- 09 Dec – The Boston @ Rosie O’Grady’s Northbridge, Perth
+- Sun 9 Dec - The Boston, Perth

-One of Europe’s finest folk and rebel artists makes his way back to Australia this year due to popular demand.
+After several sold out Australian shows in 2017, one of Europe’s finest folk and rebel artists makes his way back to Australia this year.

 Gary Óg will once again look to take this country by storm after many highly successful Australia-wide tours through the years, which left audiences begging for more.